Don’t Hold Your Breath When Concentrating

 Don't Hold your Breath when Concentrating

-Many do so, as if holding the breath helps to concentrate.
+Many hold their breath as if holding the breath helps to concentrate.

-This, of course, is done unconsciously, but it creates physical and mental strain, which is absolutely unnecessary, not healthy, and disturbs the concentration.
+This is done unconsciously, but it creates physical and mental strain, which is absolutely unnecessary, unhealthy, and disturbs concentration.
+This act of unconsciously holding breath strains the body.
+This is unhealthy and not required for concentration.

-You have to be aware of this tendency of holding your breath, and when it happens, relax your body and start breathing normally.
+You must be aware of this tendency to hold your breath, and when it happens, relax your body and start breathing normally.
 After all, how long can you hold your breath?
-After a little while, you will feel strained and exhausted and will have to breathe in.
+After a little while, you will feel strained and exhausted and have to breathe in.

-While concentrating you should breath calmly and stay relaxed.
-This might not be easy at first, but if you keep trying you will eventually succeed.
+While concentrating, you should breathe calmly and stay relaxed.
+This might be challenging initially, but if you keep trying, you will eventually succeed.

 A Question about Breathing and Concentration